 A more relaxed approach that is only semi-fixed to the wall is a casual corner where you have a fabulous upholstered bench seat that you partner with a small round table and a couple of relaxed style chairs.
 This can be the perfect place for a drink, afternoon tea or a small dinner or lunch party.
 It’s great to have options and here you can put your feet up with your morning coffee or enjoy a dinner for four.

-The Eclectic breakfast nook
+Eclectic breakfast nooks

 Beautiful colour brings a sense of fun to this breakfast nook corner and is a nice antidote to the classic white kitchen.
 The mix of colourful and comfortable cushions works well with the classic style chairs.
 Again, the best of both worlds but on a larger scale.
 The mix of colours works well here with the dining table, chairs and bench seating all different – eclectic and interesting!

-Making use of a great outlook
+Breakfast nooks that make use of a great outlook

 A beautiful view cries out for a chair or window seat so if you do have a fabulous outlook, make space there for a breakfast nook.
 This dining option works well as it doesn’t take up much space and is relaxed, but also quite formal, so a great space for a simple breakfast or a relaxed lunch gathering.
 Or simply a fabulous window seat with a table to rest your drink!

-Incorporating a sofa into a breakfast nook
+Incorporating a sofa into breakfast nooks

 If an upholstered bench seat feels too permanent or not really your style, you could incorporate a simple sofa into the dining nook.
 This gives a beautiful tailored look to the space and is ideal for smaller rooms where you really want the comfort of a sofa but also need a dining solution.
 A great breakfast nook or an ideal space for an intimate dinner.